ai-native-agentic/Clawdbot-Next/README.md

 ### Method 1: Using Docker (Recommended)

-Docker provides an isolated environment and simplifies the dependency management.
+Docker provides an isolated environment and simplifies dependency management.

 1. **Clone the repository**
 ```bash